 It doesn't stop there, though, because Xpenditure will automatically scan the receipt and pick out the pertinent information such as the amount, VAT, date and merchant.
 Time tracking and integration with accounting software such as Sage and Xero complete a compelling app for anyone needing to track expenses.

 Available for: iOS and Android

-Accounting heavyweights Sage and Xero now have very compelling mobile apps, but it is also worth checking out Hours if you need to accurate track your time, and FreeAgent if you’re a freelancer looking for an easy route into digital accounting.
+Accounting heavyweights Sage and Xero now have very compelling mobile apps, but it's also worth checking out Toggl if you need to accurate track your time, and FreeAgent if you're a freelancer looking for an easy route into digital accounting.

 2. Mobile apps to keep you organised

-We’re a forgetful bunch, which is why software such as Evernote is such a welcome addition to the world of mobile apps.
-On the face of it, Evernote is simply an advanced note taking app, but it is so much more than that.
+We're a forgetful bunch, which is why software such as Evernote is such a welcome addition to the world of mobile productivity.
+On the face of it, Evernote is simply an advanced note taking app, but it's so much more than that when you dig deeper.

 You can save media of all kinds (text, web pages, images, drawings, etc) to any number of notebooks within your Evernote account and sync those notes with multiple devices and the web-based client.
 It also has powerful team features that enable chat and collaboration when notes require input from several people.

 Available for: all major mobile devices and desktop

 3. Mobile apps for when you're travelling

 TripIt organises all the details of upcoming trips you're planning so you can find information about flights, hotel bookings, train tickets, car hire and so on in one place.